indranik/BC_Project1/README.md

 # BC_Project1

 Project 1 for the Boot camp

-High level project description and details :
+High level description and details :

 - Project1_Presentation.pptx

 ---

-*Objective* is to study the different characteritics of potential Amazon H2Q locations
+*Objective*, of the project is to study the different characteritics of potential Amazon H2Q locations and reach a selection of most likely candidates.

-*Input source* of the project is Project1_AmazonSites.xlsx.
-Is a shortlist of the locations to explore
+*Input source*,  is Project1_AmazonSites.xlsx.
+This is a shortlist of the locations to explore

-*Data analysis*  4 distinctive categories where chosen to explore.
-The following folders contain specif details and code on each category.
+*Data analysis*,  4 distinctive categories where chosen to be explored.
+The following folders contain specific details and code on each category.

  - Demogrphics_Indrani
  - HousingSchools
  - Transportation Data - Helen
  - Amenities_Niyati

-*Findings* the summary of the process followed as well as the conclusions reached are in the folder:
+*Findings*, a summary of the process followed as well as the conclusions reached are in the folder:

 - Final Results

+---

 ### Technical Requirements